Massiafz/Project/Planning/documentation.md

   2. Click "Import Data."
   3. Upload a properly formatted CSV file.

-### 3.6 Customizing the Application
-- **Change Theme:** Navigate to "Settings > Appearance" to switch between light and dark themes.
-- **Language Settings:** Change the application language in "Settings."

 ## 4. Troubleshooting
 - **Application Doesn’t Open:** Ensure dependencies are installed and Python is correctly set up.
 - **Search Results Are Empty:** Check the query and filters.
 Ensure the album exists in the catalog.